Flink SQL DML¶

 Understand the physical execution plan for a SQL query¶

-See the explain keyword or Confluent Flink documentation for the output explanations.
+See the EXPLAIN statement or Confluent Flink documentation for how to read the plan.

 Indentation indicates data flow, with each operator passing results to its parent.